 About the Captains’ Club

-I recently received a call from a vessel owner who had been living with a severe running gear-related vibration for several years.
-He’d purchased the twin screw 48-foot boat new and from the day he took delivery the vibration was difficult to ignore.
-The manufacturer made several attempts to resolve the problem and then gave up.
-He’d been to three boat yards, all of which carried out inspections and modifications to eliminate the vibration, none of which were successful.
+A few years ago I received a call from a new Captains’ Club member who was dealing with a severe running gear-related vibration.
+He’d been to several boat yards, all of which carried out inspections and modifications to eliminate the vibration, none of which were successful.
 After a few phone calls and email exchanges I believed I knew the cause of the problem.
-I directed him to a yard where, following my detailed instructions, they were able to carry out a series of tests and measurements, which identified the root cause of the problem.
+I directed him to a yard, one that’s part of the cadre of SDMC trusted specialists, where, following my detailed instructions, they were able to carry out a series of tests and measurements, which identified the root cause of the problem.
 With only a few days’ work the vibration was completely eliminated and the owner began to enjoy the boat as he’d never enjoyed it before.

 How many times have you found yourself in a position of needing accurate technical information regarding service, maintenance or repair of what is perhaps your most prized and valuable possession, your cruising vessel?
 Regardless of whether you’ve recently purchased a vessel or you’ve owned it for several years, whether it was new when you acquired it or pre-owned you’ll no doubt have questions about how it should be properly maintained, repaired and operated.
-With SDMC’s Captains’ Club program (some customers refer to it as “Steve’s 911 Service”), you can call or email for the information you need.
+With SDMC’s Captains’ Club program you can call or email for the information and support you need, receiving clear, unbiased information, instructions and referrals.

 Now, getting the answers to these questions is as easy as sending an email or picking up the telephone.
-Here are a few examples of questions fielded on a daily basis.
+Here are a few examples of questions fielded on a regular basis.

 - I hear a clunking, rattling noise I’ve never heard before when I’m cruising at idle speed.
 A friend on the dock says it means my transmission is getting ready to fail and another cruiser said it’s probably my damper plate.
 What is a damper plate and which one of these guys is right?